Before your visit

-The Archive and Research Room at IWM London will open to the public from 19th May on Wednesdays and Thursdays only.
-We will review our opening days in line with the Museum’s plans and with guidance from Government and Public Health England.
+The Archive and Research Room at IWM London is open to the public on Wednesdays, Thursdays, and Fridays.
+We will review our opening days in line with the Museum's plans and with guidance from Government and Public Health England.

-At present, and due to social distancing measures in place as a result of Covid-19, we can only provide access to six researchers at a time.
+At present, and due to social distancing measures in place as a result of Covid-19, we are providing access to nine researchers at a time.
 Therefore, booking is essential to ensure we can provide you with a study space in the Archive and Research Room and reserve items for you to consult during your visit.

 Appointments are not timed, but it would be helpful to indicate whether you are hoping to come in the morning, the afternoon or for the whole day.

 At present we do not have a limit on how many appointments you can make.
 You can place an Archive and Research Room appointment for more than one day by completing the relevant box at step 3 in the booking calendar.

 You can order up to five items per visit.

-If you are unsure about what you want to see we advise you to get in contact with us by emailing [email protected].
+If you are unsure about what you want to see we advise you to get in contact with us using this form.
 Staff will be able to advise on how to use our catalogues and items that may be useful for your research.

 During this time and considering our study space and opening hours are more limited than normal, we are unable to provide quiet study space in the Archive and Research Room as our priority is to enable access to items from the collections to researchers.
 We will continue to monitor and review the situation in line with the Museum’s plans, and guidance from the Government and Public Health England.

 Microfilm material, including the War Artists Archive (WAA), is now available for consultation.
 However, if you require access to the originals in the WAA, please contact us at [email protected] and we will consider your request on a case-by-case basis.